Christian Luczanits inspecting a manuscript together with Khenpo Tsewang Rigzin at Namgyal Monastery, Mustang.

 Short Biography

-Following his PhD I held research positions at the University of Vienna until 2000, the Austrian Academy of Sciences from 2000 to 2003, the The Metropolitan Museum of Art in 2003/04, and at the Lumbini International Research Institute, 2005/06.
+Following my PhD, I held research positions at the University of Vienna until 2000, at the Austrian Academy of Sciences from 2000 to 2003, at the Metropolitan Museum of Art in 2003/04, and at the Lumbini International Research Institute in 2005/06.
+I also held visiting professorships at UC Berkeley in 2004/05, at the Free University in Berlin from 2006 to 08, and at Stanford University and UC Berkeley in the first half of 2010.